scribevs/rdmpass/README.md

 ## Security Notes
 - All randomness and password generation happen **entirely in the browser**.
-- For maximum strength, increase the mouse movement count and select multiple character sets.
+- For maximum strength, increase the length of the password, the mouse movement count, and select multiple character sets.

 ---